-NOTE: When shifting out of transfer case NEUTRAL (N), turning the engine OFF may be required to avoid gear clash.
+NOTE: When shifting the transfer case out of NEUTRAL (N), turning the engine OFF may be required to avoid gear clash.

 - 8. Shift the automatic transmission into PARK, or place manual transmission in Neutral.

 - 9. Release the brake pedal.

 - 10. Disconnect vehicle from the tow vehicle.

 - 11. Start the engine.

 - 12. Press and hold the brake pedal.

 - 13. Release the parking brake.

 - 14. Shift the transmission into gear, release the brake pedal (and clutch pedal on manual transmissions), and check that the vehicle operates normally.